hmatyschok/luabsd/README.md

         print("", k, v)
     end

+parametrical information are encapsulated by instances of LUA_TUSERDATA.
-through get / set routines:
+Therefore, its properties are accessible through get / set routines:

     tv = it_probe:get_it_value()